Amidst Battle Over Border Wall, MSW Students Studied Migrant Issues in Puebla, Mexico

-Dr. Guilamo-Ramos noted he has taught an annual course on migration from Latin America to the United States since 2013 but it has taken on added significance during the Trump presidency.
-“The course seeks to expose students to the complex and urgent social welfare issue of Latino migrants in the U.S. by providing an overview of the multifaceted issues currently impacting migrants,” he said.
-“The intense stressors affecting the health and well-being of migrants have increasingly been exacerbated by chronic poverty and violence in the countries of origin and the difficulties we in the United States have had in responding to this humanitarian crisis.”
+Dr. Guilamo-Ramos said the course has taken on added significance during the Trump presidency.
+“There has been misunderstanding about what is really happening in terms of Latino migration to the U.S. We expose students to the complex and urgent social welfare issue by providing an overview of the multifaceted forces currently impacting migrants from Mexico and Central America.
+The intense stressors affecting their health and well-being have increasingly been exacerbated by chronic poverty and violence in the countries of origin and the difficulties we in the United States have had in responding to this humanitarian crisis.”

 Dr. Rosas added, “To observe migrants aboard ‘La Bestia’ in route to the United States represents a unique opportunity to better understand the reasons why migrants leave their countries of origin, the adverse conditions and extreme risks experienced by migrants while in transit to the United States, and the hopes and dreams of migrants seeking a better life in the United States.
 This course provides participants with greater comprehension of how best to address the ongoing migratory dynamics and humanitarian needs of migrants traveling to the United States from Central America and Mexico.”